 The Company continues to optimize and value engineer its AOT product line, targeting both midstream and upstream markets.
 The Company has installed an AOT demonstration project in cooperation with a major U.S. pipeline operator.
 As described in the Overview section above, this project has experienced numerous failures during initial testing which the Company is working to correct.
-The most recent round of repairs and system modifications could be operational in the second quarter of 2020.
+As reported above, the project was removed from the demonstration site.